-Brian Clowes, PhD ("More contraception use leads to more abortions-always"): For more than 40 years, pro-abortion leaders have admitted that an increase in contraceptive availability inevitably leads to an increase in pro-miscuity and therefore to abortions....America's most famous "sexologist," Alfred Kinsey said: "At the risk of being repetitious, I would remind the group that we have found the highest frequency of induced abortion in the group which, in general, most frequently uses contraception"....The two men most often credited with developing the birth control pill now admit that their invention has led to widespread promiscuity.
-Dr. Robert Kirstner of Harvard Medical School has said: "For years I thought the Pill would not lead to promiscuity, but I've changed my mind"....If the population controllers and pro-abortionists know that contraception is unreliable and because they know that the only secular "family planning" program that will definitely cut population growth must include both contraception and abortion, either voluntary or coerced. -The Facts of Life
+Brian Clowes, PhD ("More contraception use leads to more abortions-always."): For more than 40 years, proabortion leaders have admitted that an increase in contraceptive availability inevitably leads to an increase in promiscuity and therefore to abortions....America's most famous "sexologist," Alfred Kinsey said: "At the risk of being repetitious, I would remind the group that we have found the highest frequency of induced abortion in the group which, in general, most frequently uses contraception"....The two men most often credited with developing the birth control pill now admit that their invention has led to widespread promiscuity.
+Dr. Robert Kirstner of Harvard Medical School has said: "For years I thought the Pill would not lead to promiscuity, but I've changed my mind"....If the population controllers and pro-abortionists know that contraception leads to more abortions, why do they lie and say exactly the opposite?
+Because they know that contraception is unreliable and because they know that the only secular "family planning" program that will definitely cut population growth must include both contraception and abortion, either voluntary or coerced.

-Clowes compares the mindsets of contraception and abortion much as the U.S. Supreme Court compared them in their ruling on Planned Parenthood v.
+Clowes compares the mindset similarities of contraception users and abortion seekers much as the U.S. Supreme Court compared them in their majority ruling on Planned Parenthood v.
 Casey (p.
-4 of this document):....there are countless intimate legal, medical, and practical connections between contraception and abortion.
+11 of this document).
+Clowes states:there are countless intimate legal, medical, and practical connections between contraception and abortion.